varuns18/Home_Recipe_App/README.md

 To run this application, you'll need:

 - **Android Studio** (latest version recommended)
-- A device or emulator running Android 5.0 (Lollipop) or higher
+- A device or emulator running Android 7.0 or higher

 ### Installation